Telefonica/opengateway-developers-website/v0/catalog/scamsignal/scamsignal.md

   <span style="background-color: #8a8a8a; color: white; border-radius: 15px; padding: 4px 12px; font-size: 12px; font-weight: bold;">GSMA Certified API</span>
 </div>

-The Scam Signal API leverages mobile network operator intelligence to detect and prevent Authorized Push Payment (APP) fraud in real-time.
-By analyzing network patterns during transaction attempts, this API enables financial institutions to identify when customers are under active social engineering pressure and intervene before fraud completion.
+The Scam Signal API allows businesses to protect their customers from impersonation scams.

-Specifically designed for the critical detection window between fraud initiation and payment completion, Scam Signal has demonstrated proven effectiveness with early deployments reporting up to **41% reduction in successful scams** and **44% decrease in fraud losses**.
+Authorized Push Payment (APP) fraud occurs when a victim is tricked into transferring money to a fraudster, often through impersonation of banks, government agencies, family members, or via scams involving fake investments, counterfeit goods, or deceptive relationships.

 > 📘 Want to learn more about implementation?
 > [Contact our Expert Team](https://opengateway.telefonica.com/contactoexperto) to discuss technical implementation details and access requirements.